hirengondhiya/HirenGondhiya_T3A1/README.md

 An **Array** data type is a linear collection or list of values of allowed data types in JavaScript.

-An **Object** data type is a collection of key-value pairs.
+An **Object** data type is a collection of key-value pairs like Hashes in Ruby programming language.
 The key can be used to retrieve the value within the object.
+Unlike ruby keys are always of type string in JavaScript Objects.

 **null** and **undefined** is used to indicate absence or emptyness of the value in a variable.